 For individuals who prefer not to work in the community, for various reasons, but still want the opportunity to earn some income there are in-house work opportunities.
-These opportunities and pay vary based on individual needs and skills.

 The goal for working individuals is to build their skills while increasing their confidence and independence on the job.